 Studies show that tai chi not only helps you de-stress, it helps to prevent balance problems that can lead to falls in your later years.
 It also helps reduce pain if you have any chronic conditions, and improves sleep, all of which are good for your heart.

 Call your doctor at the first sign of any unusual symptom, even if you don't think it's serious.
-“In terms of heart disease, symptoms including chest pressure, tightness in your jaw, profound fatigue and shortness of breath with activity all may indicate heart problems.
+In terms of heart disease, symptoms including chest pressure, tightness in your jaw, profound fatigue and shortness of breath with activity all may indicate heart problems.
 Your doctor may recommend more detailed screening to assess your risks, and, if necessary, treatment to help you live a longer, healthier life.

 20 - 30 - 40 - 50 - or 60 live life to the fullest.
 Be happy and healthy